wkumari/draft-vandergaast-edns-client-subnet/README.md

 7. IANA Considerations

-   IANA has assigned option code 8 in the "DNS EDNS0 Option Codes (OPT)" registry to edns-client-subnet.
+   IANA has already assigned option code 8 in the "DNS EDNS0 Option Codes (OPT)" registry to edns-client-subnet.

+   The IANA is requested to update the reference ("draft-vandergaast- edns-client-subnet") to refer to this RFC when published.

 8. DNSSEC Considerations